hirusha-adi/hirusha/docs/personal-setup/linux-distros/desktop/index.md

 sidebar_label: Desktop
 ---

-for fresh linux installations on my devices

-- mainrig

-## Distros

-- Arch Linux
+These guides are intended for my desktop computer, which I use as a dual-boot system alongside Windows 10 or 11 and one or two Linux distributions.